If you wish to receive credit for this activity, please refer to the website: http://www.wileyblackwellcme.com

 Instructions on Receiving Credit

-This activity is designed to be completed within an hour; physicians should claim only those credits that reflect the time actually spent in the activity.
+This activity is designed to be completed within 13.0 hours; physicians should claim only those credits that reflect the time actually spent in the activity.
 To successfully earn credit, participants must complete the activity during the valid credit period, which is up to two years from initial publication.

 Follow these steps to earn credit: